FrederikHutfless/ReallyConverter/README.md

 # Really converter

-Really is a "programming language" that basically is JavaScript/ECMAScript Syntax, but with common long-ish words like `document.getElementsByClassName` replaced by single characters not commonly used.
+Really (or ReallyScript) is a "programming language" that basically is JavaScript/ECMAScript Syntax, but with common long-ish words like `document.getElementsByClassName` replaced by single characters not commonly used.
 This means it's even smaller than regular minified JS, thus being faster to transmit, but needs to be decoded in the browser before it can be used.
 It usually saves around 25% of characters in common libraries.

 The name comes from the expression people often say when I tell them what this does.
 I can't say they're wrong, it's really a stupid idea noone should ever use for anything other than fun.